The Institute's vision is to be an internationally-recognised centre of excellence in the field of neuroscience as applied to mental health.

 We are based in purpose-built research laboratories in the Hadyn Ellis Building, part of the University's Maindy Road campus.

-This £30m pound investment houses neuroscientists from the Research Institute, the MRC Centre for Neuropsychiatric Genetics and Genomics and the National Centre for Mental Health bringing genetics, neuroscience and clinical research together on a single site.
+This £30m pound investment houses neuroscientists from the Institute, the MRC Centre for Neuropsychiatric Genetics and Genomics and the National Centre for Mental Health bringing genetics, neuroscience and clinical research together on a single site.

-In total, the Research Institute comprises over 100 neuroscientists and researchers from other disciplines who are actively engaged in neuroscience research.
+In total, the Institute comprises over 100 neuroscientists and researchers from other disciplines who are actively engaged in neuroscience research.
 Delivering our vision involves not only the work in this core facility, but also active collaboration with researchers across Cardiff University, especially within the Schools of Medicine, Biosciences, Psychology and Optometry.